-6. Locate the Program File on the KIPR Link
+7. Locate the Program File on the KIPR Link

 From the Home screen on the KIPR Link, press the Programs button.
-Your program will appear under the same file name you selected for it in the IDE.
-Press on the file name to highlight it.

-7. Compile and Run the Program on the KIPR Link
+Your program will appear under the project name you selected for it in the IDE.
+Press on the file name to highlight it, then press RUN.
+If the program hasn't been compiled it will first be compiled (any error will be reported on the Link, not the IDE).
+A console window will open to show any resulting output.